Raziyehbazargan/DataStructures/README.md

 This is a repo for practicing DS and Algorithms.

 - **Data Structures**
-  - array
+  - Array
-  - stack
+  - Stack
-  - queue
+  - Queue
-  - linked list
+  - Linked list
-  - binary tree
+  - Binary tree
-  - graph
+  - Graph
-  - hash table
+  - Hash table

  - **Algorithms**
     - sort